Lightweight integration of 3D features to improve 2D image segmentation: Related Work

-Merging information at several depths of CNNs has also been explored. \citep{su2018splatnet} reconstruct a point set by multiview stereo, encode it in a voxel grid through a 3D CNN and project the encoded point set on a 2D grid.
+Merging information at several layer's depths has also been explored.
+Su et al.~\citep{su2018splatnet} reconstruct a point set by multiview stereo, encode it in a voxel grid through a 3D CNN and project the encoded point set on a 2D grid.
 Because of the multiview reconstruction, each 3D point projects on a pixel and a standard 2D convolution can then be applied to the merged features at several depth in the 2D segmentation network.
 This method produces good results for object part segmentation, but does not scale well to large scenes.
-For more generic input point sets, BP-Net~\citep{hu2021bidirectional} similarly encode 2D pixel and 3D voxels data independently, then merge the representations at several layer depths during the decoding process.
+For more generic input point sets, BPNet~\citep{hu2021bidirectional} similarly encodes 2D pixel and 3D voxel data independently, then merges the representations at several layer depths during the decoding process.
 However, in that case, interleaving voxel with pixel representations is not so straightforward.
 Indeed, the area of a voxel projected in an image depends on its distance to the image, hence no exact correspondence can be found.

-All these methods 2D-3D combined approaches require a large amount of memory during training, and many require a 3D groundtruth.
+All these 2D-3D combined approaches require a large amount of memory during training, and many require a 3D groundtruth~\citep{liu20213d2ddist, jaritz2019multiview, dai20183dmv, su2018splatnet, hu2021bidirectional}.
+We propose a lightweight method to tackle the 2D segmentation task, using both image and geometric information.